Rumpunzel/rpg-thingy/skill-tests.md

 ## Group Contests

-When a group tests during Contests, the opposing side of the group adds **1** die for each participant beyond the first.
+When a group tests during contests, the opposing side of the group adds **1** die for each participant beyond the first.
 When two or more groups test against each others, each side adds **1** die for each participant on the opposing side beyond the first (this will get incredibly dangerous very quickly).

-When a group fails a Contest, the opposing side inflict a Condition to _each_ member of the group with a rating equal to the difference between the test's difficulty and the effort they individually mustered.
+When a group fails a contest, the opposing side inflict a Condition to _each_ member of the group with a rating equal to the difference between the test's difficulty and the effort they individually mustered.

 > Outside the city, Cyrene meets up with her travel companion Maro, who comes to her with grave news.
 They definitely need to enter the sultan's city _tonight._ Luckily, Maro remembers scaffolding at a piece of collapsing wall he passed by a few days ago.
 When they arrive fortune is on their side.
 Not guards in sight.
 But scaling the city wall will not be an easy task.
 >
-> The base difficulty for the test is **1** but the city wall has the Trait `Weathered & Steep` with a rating of **2.** The Trait increases the difficulty by **2** which is now **3.** Though, the `Scaffolding` is a Trait with rating **1** which they can use.
+> The base difficulty for the test is **1** but the city wall has the trait `Weathered & Steep` with a rating of **2.** The trait increases the difficulty by **2** which is now **3.** Though, the `Scaffolding` is a trait with rating **1** which they can use.
 >
 > Cyrene and Maro attempt to climb the wall together, which increases the difficulty by **1** to **4.** They both test their Maneuver with Vigor as the task will require endurance more than anything else.
-They both invoke the `Scaffolding` Trait to add **1** additional die to their roll.
+They both invoke the `Scaffolding` trait to add **1** additional die to their roll.
 Cyrene rolls **2** hits and so does Maro for a total of **4** effort; just enough to succeed.
 >
 > Alone, none of them would not have managed to scale the wall, but together they prevailed, and now they are finally inside.